Minister of the Armed Forces (France)

 The office is considered to be one of the core positions of the Government of France.

-Since 20 May 2022, the Minister of the Armed Forces has been Sébastien Lecornu, the 45th person to hold the office.
+The previous minister Bruno Le Maire, resigned on 6 October 2025.

 History

 The minister in charge of the Armed Forces has evolved within the epoque and regimes.
 The Secretary of State of War was one of the four specialised secretaries of state established in France in 1589.
 This State Secretary was responsible for the French Army (similarly, the Naval Ministers of France and the Colonies was created in 1669).
 In 1791, the Secretary of State of War became Minister of War, with this ministerial function being abolished in 1794 and re-established in 1795.
 Since 1930, the position was often referred to as Minister of War and National Defence.
 In 1947, two years after World War II, the ministry merged with the Ministry of the Navy and the Ministry of Air (created in 1930), while being headed by a Minister of National Defence responsible for the French Armed Forces, often referred to as Minister of the Armies and since 1947 until 2017, designated as Minister of Defence.